-If you would like your play street to start by autumn/winter 2019, please send an initial play street enquiry as soon as possible and you will then be sent an application form to complete and submit by Sunday 13 October.
+If you would like your play street please send an initial play street enquiry as soon as possible, ideally 8 weeks before you want to hold your first play street.

 Applying to host a play street

-- you will need to complete our initial play street enquiry to host a play street event.
-You will be asked to include evidence of support from neighbours living in the affected section of your road.
-The evidence needs to provide the name, signature, address and comments from each neighbour
+you will need to complete our initial play street enquiry to host a play street event.
+You will be asked to include evidence of at least 75% support from neighbours who will be affected by the closure road.

-- your enquiry will be reviewed within 10 working days and we will send advice and guidance to you on what to do next
+your enquiry will be reviewed and we will send advice and guidance on your next steps

-- we will issue you with a confirmation letter and a copy of the temporary traffic notice (TTN) for the road closure within two weeks of your application
+we will then issue you with a confirmation letter and a copy of the temporary traffic regulation order (TTRO) for the road closure

 Frequently asked questions about play streets